Case Study

 DDEV (Local Development Environment)

-The enhanced query functionality enabled operators to filter parking sessions across multiple parameters simultaneously, hence, improving data retrieval efficiency for power users managing large transaction volumes.
+Improved query functionality to filter parking sessions across multiple parameters simultaneously, for efficient data retrieval and management of large transaction volumes.

 Kiosk Interface

-We built a kiosk solution, a simplified tablet interface deployed in adjacent restaurants to provide complimentary 1 hour parking for dining patrons.
-The streamlined UX required only licence plate entry, making the system accessible to non-technical users.
+Build-in simplified tablet interface for complimentary 1 hour parking validation.
+The kioske interface required only licence plate entry, making the system accessible to non-technical users.

 Why Choose Us as Laravel Experts